Tilden, Wisconsin

 The Town of Tilden is located in Chippewa County in the U.S. state of Wisconsin.
-The population was 1,485 at the 2010 census, up from 1,185 at the 2000 census.
+The population was 1,516 at the 2020 census, up from 1,485 at the 2010 census.

 Geography

 The town of Tilden is in southwestern Chippewa County and is bordered to the southeast by the city of Chippewa Falls.
 The town forms roughly a 6 mi square.
 According to the United States Census Bureau, it has a total area of 93.0 sqkm, of which 92.5 sqkm is land and 0.5 sqkm, or 0.51%, is water.

 The town of Tilden is along U.S. Highway 53 as well as County Roads B, Q and S.

 History

-The six mile square that would become most of the Town of Tilden was first surveyed in the fall of 1848 by a crew working for the U.S. government.
+The outlines of the 6-mile squares that would become most of the Town of Tilden was first surveyed in the fall of 1848 by a crew working for the U.S. government.
 In September 1849, another crew marked all the section corners, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The Surface of this Township is high and rolling: and is mostly covered with Aspen thickets.
 The prairies(?) are in the ravines and the valleys of the Streams and have a sandy soil.

 The Pine in the North Eastern part of the Township along the Stream is small & knotty - not valuable for lumber(?).

 John Myers has a farm on the N.E. quarter of Section 22 containing about 7.00(?)
 Acres(?) and has rais a good crop of Oats Wheat Barley Potatoes and Buckwheat this Season.

 The Town of Tilden was formed from part of the Town of Eagle Point in 1882, and named for Samuel J. Tilden, a popular candidate for U.S. President in 1876.